Republicans prepare to move quickly on Supreme Court opening as Trump weighs top contenders

 Demand Justice, a left-leaning group, committed to spending $10 million to fight to ensure no justice is confirmed before the January inauguration and to target any vulnerable Republican senator in a key state who moves ahead with the confirmation process.

-On the right, the Judicial Crisis Network also plans to spend $10 million on an advertising and grass roots mobilization campaign.
-And the Susan B. Anthony List, another conservative activist group, plans to flood the offices of Romney and other targeted senators starting Monday morning with callers urging them to standing with Trump.
+On the right, the Judicial Crisis Network also plans to spend $10 million on an advertising and grass-roots mobilization campaign.
+The Susan B. Anthony List, another conservative activist group, plans to flood the offices of Romney and other targeted senators starting Monday morning, with callers urging them to stand with Trump.

 Former president Bill Clinton, who nominated Ginsburg to the high court in 1993, said the GOP push to fill the vacancy could “further spread cynicism in our system.”

-“For Senator McConnell and President Trump, their first value is power, and they’re trying to jam the court with as many ideological judges as they can,” Clinton said on CNN’s “State of the Union.”
+“For Sen. McConnell and President Trump, their first value is power, and they’re trying to jam the court with as many ideological judges as they can,” Clinton said on CNN’s “State of the Union.”

 Democratic congressional leaders warned this weekend of consequences.
-Senate Minority Leader Charles E. Schumer (D-N.Y.) said if Republicans act on the court before the election or during the lame-duck session before the 2021 inauguration, if Biden were to assume office, then Senate Democrats would retaliate in the new year.
+Senate Minority Leader Charles E. Schumer (D-N.Y.) said that if Republicans act on the court before the election or during the lame-duck session before the 2021 inauguration, if Biden were to assume office, then Senate Democrats would retaliate in the new year.

 Though the House has no role in judicial appointments, House Speaker Nancy Pelosi (D-Calif.) threatened that her chamber, too, could take steps to thwart Republican action.
 Asked on ABC’s “This Week” about the possibility of again impeaching Trump or impeaching Attorney General William P. Barr as a stall tactic, Pelosi responded, “Well, we have our options.
 We have arrows in our quiver that I’m not about to discuss right now.”